 Occupations and Workforce

-Unlike some cities, Lowell isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lowell are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lowell is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lowell is a city of service providers, sales and office workers and transportation and shipping workers.
 There are especially a lot of people living in Lowell who work in office and administrative support (12.61%), maintenance occupations (12.01%) and sales jobs (9.01%).

 A relatively large number of people in Lowell telecommute to their jobs.
 Overall, about 7.86% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle